The ISIS Files Launch

 In 2018, the Program on Extremism at The George Washington University and The New York Times announced an exclusive research partnership to create a virtual public repository for The ISIS Files, a collection of over 15,000 pages of internal ISIS files obtained by Times investigative journalist Rukmini Callimachi and her Iraqi colleagues during embeds with the Iraqi army.
 Since then, the Program on Extremism, in cooperation with the GW Libraries and Academic Innovation, has embarked on an effort to digitize, translate, analyze, and publish The ISIS Files.

-On June 29th at 10:00 EST, the website containing the first documents from The ISIS Files collection was officially launched, together with related analytical reports.
-To coincide with the launch of the website, the Program on Extremism organized a public event on The ISIS Files project, which included:
+On June 29, 2020, the website containing the first documents from The ISIS Files collection was officially launched, together with related analytical reports.
+To coincide with the launch of the website, the Program on Extremism organized a public event, moderated by Program on Extremism Director Lorenzo Vidino, on The ISIS Files project, which included:

-Opening Remarks by Rukmini Callimachi, New York Times investigative journalist and Program on Extremism fellow,
+- Rukmini Callimachi, New York Times investigative journalist and Program on Extremism fellow

-At the end of the event, Geneva Henry, Dean of GW Libraries and Academic Innovation, and Safaa Yaseen, Second Secretary of the Embassy of the Republic of Iraq in Washington, D.C., provided the closing remarks.
+- Safaa Yaseen, Second Secretary of the Embassy of the Republic of Iraq in Washington, D.C.